 Place the roasting pan with the pan juices on the stovetop over high heat until the meat juices begin to bubble, taking care not to burn the juice as it bubbles up quickly.

 Pour in the red wine and scrape all the bits from the bottom of the pan with a wooden spoon or spatula.

 Allow this mixture to bubble until it is reduced to a sticky, concentrated glaze.
-Do not leave the pan unattended, as the reduction happens very quickly.
+Do not leave the pan unattended, as the reduction happens very quickly and can quickly burn.

 Check the resting meat to see if it has given up any more meat juices (beef and lamb often will as the meat relaxes).
 Add these juices to the gravy and give it another quick boil.

 Keep the gravy warm until needed, then strain into a gravy boat or bowl and serve.

 - Store any leftover gravy in a sealed container in the refrigerator.
 Once it cools, the fat will likely separate.
 Gently stir it as you warm it in a saucepan to reheat it.

 - Leftover gravy can also be frozen.
 Defrost it in the refrigerator and then gently rewarm it.